Skip to main content

 Bathing Water Quality

-The remainder of the estuary is not monitored for bathing water quality.
-Wild swimmers and those taking part in other ‘wet’ watersports should bear this in mind.
 There are a number of untreated waste water outflows onto the river, and these are more likely to operate following heavy rain, when water flowing down drains overwhelms the capacity of the sewage treatment plants.
 South West Water have invested millions of pounds in improving the waste water infrastructure on the Dart, and are continuing to upgrade the infrastructure to reduce these outflows.
 Waste water discharge points are shown in detail on this map

 Water Quality and the Environment